NegatioN/BattleRiteStats/_characters/oldur.md

       type: mixed
     - color: green
-      description: Negating attacks with Time Bender grants you a Shield that absorbs up to {Can't represent GameValueList} damage for 3.5.
+      description: Negating attacks with Time Bender grants you a Shield that absorbs up to [Float 16,Float 8,Float 4] damage for 3.5.
 Shield value is reduced for each negated attack.
       icon: a22c6c4bc967d4e48a44f0e87a93023e
       name: Drain
       type: survival